 Chateau Saint Pierre can be enjoyed on the young side with 1-2 hours of decanting.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

-However, I find the wine is usually better with 5-8 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+However, I find the wine is usually better with between 4-7 years of bottle age.
+Of course, that can vary slightly, depending on the vintage character.
 In the best years, the Chateau Saint Pierre Pomerol will best between 5-17 years of age after the vintage.

 Serving Chateau Saint Pierre with Wine, Food, Pairing Tips